-Most students who have been accepted into the College of Nursing will take 2 Core courses and a math course.
+Most students who have been accepted into the College of Nursing, this includes students in the Diagnostic Ultrasound program, will take 2 UCOR courses and a math course.

 Nursing majors are typically placed into MATH 1010 College Algebra.
 Students who have Running Start or college level credit for math have satisfied their math requirement.
 Students with higher SAT/ACT scores will be placed into MATH 1010 or MATH 1021.